ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 {{Section 5.8 of !RFC9438}} says:

->Cubic does not increase cwnd when it is limited by the sending application or rwnd.
+>Cubic doesn't increase cwnd when it's limited by the sending application or rwnd.

 ### Implementation